People's Park Complex: History

 The People's Park Complex was a commercial housing project undertaken by the newly formed Urban Renewal Department of the Housing and Development Board's Sale of Sites programme.
 The project was the subject of the programme's first sale in 1967.

 Located at the foot of Pearl's Hill, the site where the People's Park Complex currently stands was an open public park.
 It later became the People's Market or Pearl's Market with outdoor stalls which was destroyed by a fire in 1966.

 With a height of 103 metres (338 feet), the 31-storey People's Park Complex building was the first shopping centre of its kind in Southeast Asia and set the pattern for later retail developments in Singapore.
 The shopping centre was completed in October 1970, while the residential block was completed in 1973.
 Occupying 1 hectare in the heart of Chinatown, the People's Park Complex was the largest shopping complex in the shopping commercial belt along Eu Tong Sen Street and New Bridge Road.

 2010 fire

 On 21 April 2010, a storeroom on the fifth floor caught fire, resulting in a huge blaze and triggering a massive evacuation.
 No-one was hurt in the incident, but substantial damage caused by soot and water leakage was reported by tenants.
 The Singapore Civil Defence Force (SCDF) subsequently found that the presence of such storerooms on that floor was not authorized, and was in breach of fire safety regulations.

 Residential Lift Breakdowns

 The three lifts in the residential block of People's Park Complex have been subject to media attention, due to their unreliability and frequent breakdowns.
 According to residents, the lifts "malfunction three to five times a month", thus forcing residents to take the stairs.

 Renovation

 People's Park Complex's food centre underwent repairs and redecoration work from 1 April 2023 to 30 June 2023.
+In 2025, the exterior of the building was repainted into a red and white paint scheme.